matlowai/interview-data-api/README.md

 # dylan-insurance-data-api
 Interview python api

+run this to make sure you have these libraries just

 pip install pandas azure-cosmos python-multipart fastapi uvicorn markovify faker pyyaml azure-storage-blob azure-storage-blob azure-identity azure-keyvault-secrets azure-appconfiguration httpx fastapi-security --index-url "https://art.nwie.net/artifactory/api/pypi/pypi/simple"

 only use art if on nw network

+Note for security keys to resolve: check if azure cli is installed with az --version az login with the test account.
+Credentials are already setup and role assigned.

 uvicorn main:app --reload --port 8001

+For docker setup to run in a container on the cloud (currently running just it is http):

+Note while the Vue application can connect from localhost http to cloud http for FastAPI outside of nationwide, within nationwide http is blocked so both will need to run locally.

-check if azure cli is installed with az --version az login after you have your credentials setup for the application and secrets in the vault and permissions set docker build -t assignment-fastapi-app . az acr create --resource-group Assignment --name matlowaiassignmentregistry --sku Basic az acr login --name matlowaiassignmentregistry
+docker build -t assignment-fastapi-app . az acr create --resource-group Assignment --name matlowaiassignmentregistry --sku Basic az acr login --name matlowaiassignmentregistry